 It is believed that originally, the village was called Llanfair Pwllgwyngyll.
 In the second half of the nineteenth century, at the beginning of the 1850’s when a railway was being built between Chester and Holyhead, the village was renamed.

-A group of enterprising local people encouraged the railway builders to build a station at Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch to encourage travellers to sop at the village to develop commercial trade.
-It is believed that the name Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch was invented around this time by a cobbler from Menai Bridge who had the idea of combining the name of Llanfairpwllgwyngyll with that of neighbouring Llandysiliogogoch to create the longest name in the world.
+A group of enterprising local people encouraged the railway builders to build a station at Llanfairpwll to encourage travellers to sop at the village to develop commercial trade.
+It is believed that the name Llanfairpwll was invented around this time by a cobbler from Menai Bridge who had the idea of combining the name of Llanfairpwllgwyngyll with that of neighbouring Llandysiliogogoch to create the longest name in the world.
 It is very unlikely that he had any idea as to to how successful this name change would be as a tourist marketing plan it would be!
 Today the town is signposted as Llanfairpwllgwyngyll and is known locally as Llanfairpwll or Llanfair.
 PG.

 It means, "Saint Mary's Church in the hollow of the white hazel near a rapid whirlpool and the Church of St. Tysilio of the red cave".